evan-dickinson/md4mefi/faq.md

 ---

 Use brackets to make links.
-The first pair of brackets is the text to turn into a link; the second pair of brackets refers to a footnote where you give the address to link to.
+The first pair of brackets is the text to turn into a link; the second pair of brackets refers to a footnote with the address to link to.

 [Cat-Scan.com][1] is one of the strangest sites I've seen in some time.